itsatul/Social-Media-Platform/README.md

 ### 2. Environment Variables

-Create a `.env` file in the project root with appropriate Django and database configuration.
+Adopt a `.env` file in the project root with appropriate Django and database configuration.

 ### 3. Run with Docker